+An often overlooked aspect of a vegan diet and lifestyle is the ability to boost your brainpower, increase your focus, and keep your mind clear and sharp.
 Your productivity is greatly influenced by what you eat and how you generally live your life.
 According to research, plant-based foods can promote mental wellbeing, increase energy levels, and boost productivity.
-So keep reading for how to add vegan brain booster foods to your diet!

 Additionally, inflammation causes an inadequate supply of energy to the brain, causing you to be fatigued and anxious.
 In contrast, an anti-inflammatory diet, especially for dinner or breakfast, can help you stay energized throughout your morning.
 Read Anti-Inflammatory Superfoods.

 The best probiotic foods to boost brain health include:

 - Plant-based yogurt (almond milk yogurt, coconut milk yogurt, cashew milk yogurt, oat)

 - Plant-based kefir (coconut kefir, hemp milk kefir, oat milk kefir, almond milk kefir)

 - Fermented vegetables

 If you’re not familiar with the term, probiotics are good bacteria that live in your digestive tract and help to keep your body healthy.
 As it turns out, though, these good guys can have an even greater impact on your body’s well-being – in this case, on your brain health!

 Your gut and your brain are interconnected in more ways than you realize.
 Without a healthy gut, there can be no healthy mind.
 The connections between your gut and your brain are so deep and extensive that some experts believe 90% of your brain is in your gut!
 If you’re trying to keep your mind as sharp as possible—which can have an enormous impact on your brain—it’s important to pay attention to what happens in both areas.